ErnieTheTech/Carniceria_Adventures/README.md

-# Carniceria_Adventures
+# Welcome to the wonderful offerings of the local Carniceria
-Weekly trips to the Carniceria to pick up unique groceries
+I make weekly trips to pick up the freshest and rarest groceries around.
+A friend and I are looking to VLOG our trips to Carniceria's all over the state.